lotcher/AddInit.jl/README.md

 # AddInit

-Automatically add a constructor for building objects with dict and json to DataType
+Automatically add a constructor for building objects with Dict and JSON String to DataType

 ## Usage